Kowal Sentry Integration for Magento 2

 Recommendation:

-Yeson staging or during testing,Nofor a permanent production setup.
+Yeson staging or during testing,Noin the permanent production configuration.

 Backend SDK section